-Please refer to the admin documentaion on my.xelos.net to get an explanation of all the config parameters that are available in the instance configuration.
+Please refer to the admin documentation on my.xelos.net to get an explanation of all the config parameters that are available in the instance configuration.

 // Example usage of xui:translation in a .tpl file <xui:translation> <xui:param name="document_index_id"> <xt:echo marker="model.document_index.id" /> </xui:param> <xui:param name="cache_key">content</xui:param> <xt:echo marker="model.content_html" escape="false"/> </xui:translation>